Unit 731: Facilities

 Unit 731 had other units underneath it in the chain of command; there were several other units under the auspice of Japan's biological weapons programs.
-Most or all Units had branch offices, which were also often referred to as "Units".
-The term Unit 731 can refer to the Harbin complex itself, or it can refer to the organization and its branches, sub-Units and their branches.
+Most or all Units had branch offices, which were also often referred to as "Units."
+The term Unit 731 can refer to the Harbin complex, or it can refer to the organization and its branches, sub-Units and their branches.

 The Unit 731 complex covered 6 km2 and consisted of more than 150 buildings.
 The design of the facilities made them hard to destroy by bombing.
 The complex contained various factories.
 It had around 4,500 containers to be used to raise fleas, six cauldrons to produce various chemicals, and around 1,800 containers to produce biological agents.
 Approximately 30 kg of bubonic plague bacteria could be produced in a few days.
 Some of Unit 731's satellite (branch) facilities are still in use by various Chinese industrial companies.
-A portion has been preserved and is open to visitors as a War Crimes Museum.
+A portion has been preserved and is open to visitors as a museum.

 Branches

-Unit 731 had branches in Linkou (Branch 162), Mudanjiang, Hailin (Branch 643), Sunwu (Branch 673), Toan, and Hailar (Branch 543).
+Unit 731 had branches in Linkou (Branch 162), Mudanjiang, Hailin (Branch 643), Sunwu (Branch 673) and Hailar (Branch 543).

 Tokyo

 A medical school and research facility belonging to Unit 731 operated in the Shinjuku District of Tokyo during World War II.
 In 2006, Toyo Ishii—a nurse who worked at the school during the war—revealed that she had helped bury bodies and pieces of bodies on the school's grounds shortly after Japan's surrender in 1945.
 In response, in February 2011 the Ministry of Health began to excavate the site.

 While Tokyo courts acknowledged in 2002 that Unit 731 has been involved in biological warfare research, as of 2011 the Japanese government had made no official acknowledgment of the atrocities committed against test subjects and rejected the Chinese government's requests for DNA samples to identify human remains (including skulls and bones) found near an army medical school.

-At Tokyo's Kyushu Imperial University in 1945, US POWs from a shot down B-29 were subjected to fatal medical experimentation.

 Surrender and immunity

-Operations and experiments continued until the end of the war.
-Ishii had wanted to use biological weapons in the Pacific War since May 1944, but his attempts were repeatedly snubbed.